Cisco ASA: Security Levels and Zones Explained

 Summary

 Cisco ASA Firewall Security Zones and Security Levels in detail.
 Security Zone must be configured during the initial deployment in Layer 3 mode.
 It helps to secure our internal assets (Users, Servers) using ACLs.
-We discussed Security Level is a number between 0 and 100.
-By default, the traffic from the High-Security Level to the Low-Security Level is allowed.
-However, the traffic from the Low-Security Level to the High-Security Level is denied by default.
+We discussed that the Security Level is a number between 0 and 100.
+By default, traffic from the High-Security level to the Low-Security level is allowed.
+However, the traffic from the Low-Security level to the High-Security level is denied by default.
 Therefore, we must configure Access Control Lists (ACLs) to allow that traffic.
-Finally, we configure security zones and security levels on each interface.
+Finally, we configured security zones and security levels on each interface.

 Hope you have enjoined this article.
 In case you like this article, please share it on different platforms.
 Also, please comment in the comment box for any suggestions.